 Co-sponsored by the Department of Anthropology "Culture, Power and Social Change" interest group, with support from the Keddie/Balzan Fund, the American Institute of Afghanistan Studies, and the Center for Near Eastern Studies.

-Sponsor(s): Center for Near Eastern Studies, Asia Institute, Anthropology, UCLA Charles E. Young Research Library, Keddie/Balzan Fund; American Institute of Afghanistan Studies
+Sponsor(s): Center for Near Eastern Studies, Asia Pacific Center, Anthropology, UCLA Charles E. Young Research Library, Keddie/Balzan Fund; American Institute of Afghanistan Studies